A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Analysis of ZTF and Literature Transients

-We calculate the $g-r$ color on nights where observations were acquired in both filters (not correcting for host reddening) and show the evolution of this color as a function of time since $g$-band max in Figure~\ref{fig:gr}, separating the objects into different spectroscopic subtypes.
-As in previous samples \citep{Drout2014}, most transients are blue ($-0.2$\,mag $> g-r > -0.4$\,mag in the rest-frame) at maximum light and redden with time.
-There are exceptions, however, most notably the Type~Ibn SNe and events with persistent interaction-dominated spectra (AT\,2018cow and SN\,2019qav).
+We calculate the $g-r$ color on nights where observations were acquired in both filters (not correcting for host reddening). \edit2{The peak-light colors are reported in Table~\ref{tab:sources_all}.
+Similar to literature FBOTs,} most transients are blue at maximum light and redden with time.
+There are exceptions, however, most notably the Type~Ibn SNe and events with persistent interaction-dominated spectra (AT\,2018cow and SN\,2019qav). \edit2{The evolution of $g-r$ color over time for each ZTF FBOT is shown in Figure~\ref{fig:gr}.}

-A steady $g-r$ color was one of the distinguishing features of AT\,2018cow, and reflected a constant effective temperature $T_\mathrm{eff}$, unlike most SNe that cool with time and have expanding photospheric radii $R_\mathrm{ph}$.
-Similar behavior was seen in the Type~Ibn SN\,2018bcc \citep{Karamehmetoglu2019}.\footnote{Type~Ibn SNe can also become dominated by an iron pseudo-continuum in the blue at late times, which shows up as a very blue $g-r$ color even though presumably they have very little flux in the UV.} In Figure~\ref{fig:teff-rph} we show the estimated $T_\mathrm{eff}$ and $R_\mathrm{ph}$ for objects in our sample with multi-band photometry (three or more filters), at two epochs: the first close to peak $g$-band light, and the second 10--20\,d later.
-For each epoch, we fit a blackbody to photometry obtained during the same night.

-As shown in Figure~\ref{fig:teff-rph}, the typical behavior is to have $T_\mathrm{eff}$ of a few $\times 10^{4}\,$K at peak light, and to cool over time, with an $R_\mathrm{ph}$ that starts between $10^{14}\,$cm and $10^{15}\,$cm and expands with time.
-The exceptions are the events with a near-constant $g-r$ color, AT\,2018cow and the Type~Ibn SNe.
-DES16X1eho also exhibits this behavior, and is also one of the few events in the fast-luminous part of parameter space occupied by AT\,2018cow.
-Shrinking blackbody radii and near-constant temperature have been observed in interacting SNe like Type~IIn \citep{Taddia2013}; in that context, it has been argued to arise by clumps, exposing more material as the optical depth drops \citep{Smith2008}.
-There are Type~IIn SNe that show expanding radii, attributed to asymmetric CSM \citep{Soumagnac2019}.